News & Events

 Tennis Elbow

 Tennis elbow, also known as lateral epicondylitis, is a painful condition on the lateral (outside) part of the elbow where the wrist extensor muscles attach to the bone.
-Tennis elbow often affects middle-age people involved in a number of sports activities and manually intensive occupations.
+Tennis elbow often affects middle-aged people involved in several sports activities and manually intensive occupations.

 If your elbow pain persists, you should be evaluated by an orthopedic elbow specialist.
 EmergeOrtho—Blue Ridge Region’s board-certified surgeons have extensive experience in a range of advanced treatments and procedures for the elbow, including: